brightzheng100/pcf-usage-report-generator/README.md

 jq: error (at <stdin>:180): Cannot iterate over null (null)
 ```

-It's mainly caused by no records found.
+It's probably caused by no records found or `cf` token expiry.
-Please check whether you keyed in corret inputs like org name.
+Please check whether you're using corret inputs like org name, or simply re-login by using `cf login`.

 Will improve the scripts' robustness in future.